-Kosmos recognizes that creating long-term shareholder returns can only be achieved by advancing the societies in which we work and operating in a manner that protects the environment.
-Kosmos focuses on continuously improving its ESG credentials by working with a range of stakeholders, including shareholders, partners, suppliers, host governments and civil society organizations.
+We recognize that advancing the societies in which we work and operating in a manner that protects the environment is critical for creating long-term returns.
+We aim to continuously improve our ESG credentials by working with a range of stakeholders, including shareholders, partners, suppliers, host governments and civil society organizations.

-The Company looks upon the United Nations Sustainable Development Goals as a useful template for evaluating and understanding how our activities promote economic and social progress in host countries.
-In 2013, we adopted the Kosmos Energy Business Principles to formalize our commitment to act as a force for good.
+We aim to act as a force for good by advancing the "Just Transition" in our host countries and communities - namely by supporting economic and social development in the places where we work while lowering emissions.
+We use the United Nations Sustainable Development Goals to understand how our activities promote economic and social progress in host countries.
+Adopted in 2013, our Business Principles reflect our shared values as a company, define how we conduct our business and set the standards to which we hold ourselves accountable.
 Our Business Principles are supported by more detailed policies, procedures, and management systems.
-Each year, we report on our environmental, social, and governance practices and performance in our Sustainability Report and on our website.
+Each year, we report on our ESG approach and performance in our Sustainability Report and on our website.

-Most recently, our ESG work has centered on evaluating the costs, benefits, risks, and opportunities that climate change and the global energy transition may present to our business, and integrating them into our business strategy.
+Most recently, we have focused on evaluating the costs, benefits, risks, and opportunities that climate change and the global energy transition may present to our business and integrating them into our business strategy.
 As part of this effort, we established governance structures to monitor and manage climate-related risks and opportunities; developed a strategy to measure and reduce greenhouse gas emissions from our own operations and mitigate remaining emissions through innovative nature-based solutions.
-In 2020, we published a Climate Risk and Resilience Report that adheres to the recommendations of the Task Force on Climate-related Disclosure (TCFD) and the Sustainability Accounting Standards Board (SASB) guidelines.
+We have published a Climate Risk and Resilience Report that adheres to the recommendations of the Task Force on Climate-related Disclosure ("TCFD").
 The report reviews how we are identifying and managing climate-related risks and opportunities across four categories: Governance, Strategy, Risk Management, and Metrics and Targets.
-In addition, the report includes a commitment to achieve Scope 1 and Scope 2 carbon neutrality by 2030 or sooner, a full scenario analysis demonstrating the resilience of our portfolio including a scenario fully compliant with the goals of the Paris Agreement, and a description of innovative nature-based carbon capture projects used to mitigate emissions that cannot be eliminated.
+In addition, the report sets forth our goal to achieve operated Scope 1 and Scope 2 carbon neutrality by 2030 or sooner, a scenario analysis demonstrating the resilience of our portfolio under a scenario aligned with the Paris Agreement's goals, and a description of innovative nature-based carbon capture projects used to mitigate emissions that cannot be eliminated.